A Survey of Controllable Text Generation using Transformer-based Pre-trained Language Models: An Introduction to Controllable Text Generation and Pre-trained Language Models

-We now introduce typical tasks related to controlled text generation.
-Controllability is the fundamental problem of text generation, which is indeed required by almost all text generation tasks.
-Here, we only focus on tasks with explicitly controlled conditions and goals.
-Table ~\ref{ctg_task} summarizes some typical tasks involving CTG, with a description of the input/output, controlled aspects, and representative references for each task.
+Controllability is the fundamental problem of text generation, which is indeed required by almost all text generation scenes.
+Here, we only focus on those with explicitly controlled conditions and goals.
+Table ~\ref{ctg_task} summarizes typical tasks and applications involving CTG, with a description of the input/output, controlled aspects, and representative references.
 They are explained in more detail below:

 \begin{itemize} \item \textbf{Attribute-based Generation}: Attribute-based CTG aims to generate natural language sentences that satisfy specific attributes such as topic, emotion, and keywords.
 Precisely controlling the various attributes of sentences is an essential requirement of intelligent writing.
 By combining multiple control attributes, the system can, in theory, create interpretable and controllable paragraphs or articles.
 Thus, attribute-controlled text generation has always been the focus of attention in the field of text generation.